-This layer displays information from the US 2020 Decennial Census, which provides occupied housing units for all geographic areas.
-An occupied Housing is when a person or group of persons is living in it at the time of the interview or if the occupants are only temporarily absent, as for example, on vacation.
+This layer displays percent of population living in rural areas as of 2020.
 This data was released as part of the decennial census in April 2020.
 Learn more about this dataset at Census.gov.

 Vacant Housing Units